makandra/check-config-rule-s3-lifecycle/README.md

 To run tests you can run `poetry run py.test`
 Please always run tests from the repository root dir to avoid file path issues (there is no smart logic to detect from which directory you run your tests).

-The is no 100% test coverage.
+There is no 100% test coverage.